intel/neural-compressor/docs/source/add_new_adaptor.md

     end
 ```
-❶ Design the framework YAML, inherit QueryBackendCapability class to parse the framework yaml.
+❶ Design the framework YAML, inherit QueryBackendCapability class to parse the framework yaml. <br>
-❷ Utilizes adaptor.query_fw_capability to query the framework's capabilities.
+❷ Utilizes adaptor.query_fw_capability to query the framework's capabilities. <br>
-❸ Parse the framework YAML and get quantization capability
+❸ Parse the framework YAML and get quantization capability. <br>
-❹ Send the capability including 'opwise' and 'optypewise' ability to Strategy
+❹ Send the capability including 'opwise' and 'optypewise' ability to Strategy. <br>
-❺ Generates the tuning configurations for each operators of the model using the tuning space constructed in the previous step, specifying the desired tuning process.
+❺ Generates the tuning configurations for each operators of the model using the tuning space constructed in the previous step, specifying the desired tuning process. <br>
-❻ Invokes the specific kernels for the calibration and quantization based on the tuning configuration.
+❻ Invokes the specific kernels for the calibration and quantization based on the tuning configuration.<br>

 ## API List that Need to Implement
 These APIs are necessary to add a new adapter.
 Here are the parameter types and functionality descriptions of these APIs.
 The following chapters will introduce the specific implementation and data format of these APIs in detail.